odota/core/README.md

   * `npm run update` updates all deps in `package.json` to latest versions.
 * Get some starter data
   * You can request some parses by ID to get some parsed data.
-  * You can also log in through Steam on your own instance to trigger a full history request for that user (requires `fullhistory` service to be running)
+  * You can also log in through Steam to trigger a full history request for that user (requires `fullhistory` service to be running)
   * You can also run `scanner` with `ENABLE_INSERT_ALL_MATCHES=1` in your `.env to get some matches from the API.
 * File changes you make outside the container should be automatically mirrored to the container.
 * Make some changes and commit them: `git add --all; git commit -m "My first commit!"`